Hornbill-Docs/projectmanager-user-guide/projectmanager-user-guide/resources/project-resourcing.md

 url: https://wiki.hornbill.com/index.php?title=Project_Resourcing
 ---
 # Project Resourcing
-Introduction Project Resourcing allows those users that are allocated the **Project Portfolio Manager** role to view the workloads and define the capacity of both individual stakeholders and project teams.
+Project Resourcing allows those users that are allocated the **Project Portfolio Manager** role to view the workloads and define the capacity of both individual stakeholders and project teams.

 ## Stakeholders